Introduction of Marketing Research steps:

 Set realistic targets:

-From the information we collect we’ll be able to set realistic targets for areas such as growth, sales and the introduction of new products/services.
+From the information we collect that we’ll help to set realistic targets for areas such as growth, sales and the introduction of new products/services.

 Develop effective strategies: